An acumen for innovation

 Fast forward to today, and Bluetooth is still incredibly relevant, especially when it comes to audio and IoT.
 It’s still used in smartphones, speakers, handheld, laptops, console-gaming equipment, high-def headsets, modems and much more.

 Hey, we never said that all the Dutch inventions would change the world for the better!
-It may be the thorn in the side of drivers across the globe, but you can’t deny that speed cameras make the world’s roads safer.
-However, here in the Dutch capital, you’re more likely to be using a cycle track than a road!
+It may be the thorn in the side of drivers across the globe, but you can’t deny that speed cameras make roads safer.
+However, here in the Dutch capital, you’re more likely to be using a cycle path than a road!

 Dutch company Gatsometer BV first came up with the speed camera back in 1958.
-The company’s founder, Maus Gatsonides – who was also a rally driver – wanted a better way to measure his average speed to increase his lap times, so he went ahead and invented it himself.
+The company’s founder, Maus Gatsonides – who was also a rally driver – wanted a better way to measure his average speed and improve his lap times, so he went ahead and invented it himself.

 Naturally, the tech was picked up by the local police, and the rest is history.
 The company even went on to invent the first red-light camera back in 1965, the first road-traffic radar in 1971 and the first portable speed camera back in 1982.
 Safety first, eh?